Doomski99/Astratek-Meteor/README.md

    npm run build
    ```

 > **Note:** The asteroid catalogue is loaded from `static/data/asteroids.csv`.
-When hosting the production build, ensure the `static` directory is served alongside the compiled assets so the dataset and textures remain accessible.
+When hosting the production build, ensure the `static` directory is served alongside the compiled assets so the dataset, textures, and ONNX classification assets remain accessible.

 ## Project Documentation
 A detailed breakdown of the codebase structure, key modules, and data flow lives in [`docs/PROJECT_STRUCTURE.md`](docs/PROJECT_STRUCTURE.md).